Employment Violations In The Pharmaceutical Industry

 If your rights have been violated, an employment lawyer can help.

 Contact employment lawyer Charles Joseph for a free consultation to protect your rights.
 Charles Joseph’s firm has recovered more than $140 million for clients.
 Reach out today for a free, confidential consultation.

 Know Your Rights

 Laws in New York and New Jersey protect pharmaceutical employees, including pharma reps, from discrimination, wrongful termination, sexual harassment, retaliation, and hostile work environments.

 Federal and state laws offer strong protections for whistleblowers who face retaliation.
 Wage and hour laws also provide protections against denied overtime wages and other forms of wage theft.

-If your employer has committed employment violations, contact employment lawyer Charles Joseph for a free consultation to determine whether you have a case.
+If your employer has committed employment violations, contact pharma lawyer Charles Joseph for a free consultation to determine whether you have a case.

 In certain instances, different laws apply to pharmaceutical sales representatives.
-Pharma reps are not eligible for overtime pay, for instance.
 But pharma reps still receive protections from discrimination, sexual harassment, wrongful termination, and retaliation.

 Pharma reps may be able to file a suit against their company if they face harassment from doctors.
 New Jersey and New York sexual harassment laws cover outside individuals, like doctors, with whom your company works.
 If you complain to your employer about sexual harassment by a doctor, your employer must address your complaint, or they open themselves up to liability.